 Little Chauntry is ideally situated a 15 minute car ride from Heathrow Airport and a short stagger to the local pub!
 A major supermarket is only a few hundred yards away and a car rental company is 1.5 miles away.
 15 minutes drive to Legoland.
 There is secure parking for two vehicles on site, but no other visitor parking (except offsite).

 The cottage is sun-filled and warm with central heating and a cosy gas coal fire in the living area.
 The conservatory has a southerly aspect overlooking the cottage garden.
 There are scenic views of the local farming area from the upstairs lead light glazed dormer windows.
 The Kitchen is granite-topped with all new European appliances and casual eating for eight.
 There are designer window treatments throughout and ample, new, sumptuous seating in the lounge.
 There is an adjacent study area in the glass-roofed conservatory.
-The gadgetry includes three LED televisions (lounge, main bedroom and spare bedroom), free WiFi and very fast broadband.
+The gadgetry includes three LED televisions (lounge, main bedroom and guest bedroom), free WiFi and very fast broadband.